25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Fetch API

 The Fetch API provides an interface for fetching resources (including across the network).
-It will seem familiar to anyone who has used [XMLHttpRequest](#xmlhttprequest), but the new API provides a more powerful and flexible feature set.
+It will seem familiar to anyone who has used [XMLHttpRequest](#xmlhttprequest), but the new API provides a more powerful and flexible feature set

 ```javascript
 // init is optional